 Are your winter windows ready for the cold?
 When a major snowstorm hits, people usually think of replacing their windows.
-Every homeowner asks, “do I need to replace my windows or just have them insulated?”
+Every homeowner asks, “Do I need to replace my windows or just have them insulated?”
 Is there a difference between vinyl and aluminum?
-This article will clear all those questions up for you.
+This article will clarify all those questions for you.

 If you live in New England and want to enjoy the beautiful weather without paying your utility bills through the nose, keep reading to learn how to winterize your residential windows.